 The Civil Service Examination is one of the most taken government examinations in the Philippines.
 In fact, in the August 2019 CSE-PPT alone, more than 276,000 examinees took the examination in different testing centers nationwide.
 It is also one of the most difficult, especially the professional level examination that only 10-12% of the total number of examinees pass the examinations.
 Therefore, we created this Civil Service Exam reviewer to help you prepare for the first-level and second-level Career Service Eligibility Exam.
 We hope that this civil service exam online reviewer will give you the needed exposure to the actual tests you will take, preparing you psychologically and removes the mental block and nervousness which are deterrent factors in passing the examination.

 Civil Service Exam Reviewer and Coverage

 The first thing you have to do to pass the examination is to know the examination coverage.
 It will familiarize you with the actual exam questions and will let you know what you are getting into.
 If you are taking either the professional or sub-professional level, both have almost the same scope and coverage.
-The difference is that the sub-professional level has questions on clerical operations to test the person’s knowledge on filing, alphabetizing, and the likes.
+The difference is that the sub-professional level has questions on clerical operations to test the person’s knowledge of filing, alphabetizing, and the likes.
 The professional level exam, on the other hand, includes logic, data interpretation, and abstract reasoning.

 The Philippine Civil Service Examination covers the following subjects written in either English or Filipino.
 To access the online reviewer, just follow the links below